 Note: The pattern for the egg bottom, center stripe and zigzag stripe are broken up to fit on 8-1/2×11 paper.
 Just print them out at 100%, cut them out, align the dotted lines and tape them together to make full patterns of each.

-Temporarily apply the Steam-a-Seam to the wrong side of your fabrics following the manufacturer’s instructions and cut out the shapes, then arrange them on four of the base egg shapes.
+Temporarily apply the EZ Steam to the wrong side of your fabrics following the manufacturer’s instructions and cut out the shapes, then arrange them on four of the base egg shapes.
 Don’t add the flower centers or the dots on the striped egg at this point.
 You’ll want to add those as a second layer after the shapes underneath have been sewed down.

 Depending on how you lay out the shapes, some of the large circles and flowers may extended past the edge of the base egg shape.
-The Steam-a-Seam will lightly stick everything together at this point, so you can just flip the whole thing over and trim off any excess once you’re happy with your arrangement.
+The EZ Steam will lightly stick everything together at this point, so you can just flip the whole thing over and trim off any excess once you’re happy with your arrangement.
 Give everything one last check and permanently fuse the shapes to each egg base.

 Set your sewing machine for a tight zigzag stitch (I set my stitch length to 1 and the width to 3.2) and stitch down the edges of the decorative shapes with matching thread.